caseyscarborough/github-activity/README.md

 # GitHub Activity Stream Widget

-This repository is an small Rails app that creates an embeddable widget to display a user's public activity on GitHub.
+This repository is an small Rails app that creates an embeddable widget to display a user's public activity or repository list on GitHub.
 It displays a user's username, name, photo, and a specified number of recent activity updates.
-This small application was previously written in Javascript, but was converted to Rails for performance and expandability.

 To see a demo of the widget, click [here](http://ghactivity.com/caseyscarborough).